Non-Stop (film): Plot

-Bill Marks is a U.S. Air Marshal and ex-NYPD officer who boards a non-stop transatlantic flight from New York City to London.
-Marks sits next to Jen Summers in business class, who has switched seats so that she can sit by the window.
-After takeoff, Marks receives a text message on his secure phone stating that someone will die every 20 minutes unless $150 million is transferred to a specified bank account.
-Marks breaks protocol and consults the flight's other air marshal Jack Hammond, who dismisses the threat.
-Marks instructs Summers and flight attendant Nancy to monitor the security cameras while texting the mysterious person in order to identify him.
+Bill Marks is a U.S. Air Marshal and ex-NYPD officer who boards a British non-stop transatlantic flight, British Aqualantic Airlines Flight 10, from New York City to London.
+Bill sits next to Jen Summers in business class, who has switched seats so that she can sit by the window.
+After takeoff, Bill receives a text message on his secure phone stating that someone will die every 20 minutes unless $150 million is transferred to a specified bank account.
+Bill breaks protocol and consults the flight's other air marshal Jack Hammond, who dismisses the threat.
+Bill instructs Jen and flight attendant Nancy to monitor the security cameras while texting the mysterious person in order to identify him.

-When Marks catches Hammond on his phone nearing the 20-minute mark, he confronts him again.
-Hammond tries to bribe Marks which confirms his suspicions and attacks, forcing Marks to kill him exactly at the 20-minute mark.
-Marks finds cocaine in his briefcase and learns the perpetrator had blackmailed him and set him up for death.
-Marks alerts the TSA, but TSA Agent Marenick informs Marks that the bank account is registered in his name and accuses him of being the perpetrator.
-Captain David McMillan is apparently poisoned, but co-pilot First Officer Kyle Rice convinces Marks that he is innocent.
-Marks searches the resentful passengers, where one of them uploads a video in which Marks accuses and manhandles schoolteacher Tom Bowen, convincing the rest of the world that Marks is the perpetrator.
+When Bill catches Hammond on his phone nearing the 20-minute mark, he confronts him again.
+Hammond tries to bribe Bill which confirms his suspicions and attacks, forcing Bill to kill him exactly at the 20-minute mark.
+Bill finds cocaine in his briefcase and learns the perpetrator had blackmailed him and set him up for death.
+Bill alerts the TSA, but TSA Agent Marenick informs Bill that the bank account is registered in his name and accuses him of being the perpetrator.
+Captain David McMillan is apparently poisoned, but co-pilot First Officer Kyle Rice convinces Bill that he is innocent.
+Bill searches the resentful passengers, where one of them uploads a video in which Marks accuses and manhandles schoolteacher Tom Bowen, convincing the rest of the world that Bill is the perpetrator.

 Rice is instructed by the TSA to divert to Iceland.
-Marks persuades programmer Zack White to write a computer virus to make the hijacker's phone ring.
+Bill persuades programmer Zack White to write a computer virus to make the hijacker's phone ring.
 The phone rings in passenger Charles Wheeler's suit pocket, but he denies it is his.
-As Marks roughly questions him, Wheeler suddenly dies, foaming at the mouth.
-In the first-class lavatory, Marks discovers a hole drilled into the wall that offers a clear shot to the pilot's seat and discovers a dart in Wheeler's body.
-A passenger tells him that Summers entered the lavatory recently.
-Marks accuses Summers of being the hijacker.
-Summers becomes upset as she had stood by him and convinces him of her innocence.
-Two RAF Typhoon fighter jets meet the plane to escort it to a military base in Iceland.
+As Bill roughly questions him, Wheeler suddenly dies, foaming at the mouth.
+In the first-class lavatory, Bill discovers a hole drilled into the wall that offers a clear shot to the pilot's seat and discovers a dart in Wheeler's body.
+A passenger tells him that Jen entered the lavatory recently.
+Bill accuses Jen of being the hijacker.
+Jen becomes upset as she had stood by him and convinces him of her innocence.
+Two RAF Typhoon fighter jets meet Flight 10 to escort it to a military base in Iceland.